Dev-Shah/Predicting-Preterm-Birth---Webapp/README.md

 ## Instructions:
 flask run in terminal from the root directory

+Predicting the probability of Spontaneous preterm delivery (sPTD) and Preterm premature rupture of the membrane (PPROM) births:
 ![](predicting_preterm_birth.gif)

 • Created an interactive dashboard through which a user can get the probability of a preterm birth when they upload the